scale-tone/scale-tone.github.io/_posts/2023-02-14-azfunc4devops.md

 permalink: /2023/02/14/azfunc4devops
 ---
 ![teaser]({{ site.url }}/images/azfunc4devops/azfunc4devops-logo.svg)
-# AzFunc4DevOps version 1.0.0 released.
+# AzFunc4DevOps version 1.0.0 released

 Azure DevOps (aka ADO, formerly known [both as TFS and VSTS](https://learn.microsoft.com/en-us/azure/devops/server/tfs-is-now-azure-devops-server?view=azure-devops)) is a highly customizable dev collaboration platform.
 And that is no surprise: thousands of Microsoft's own employees have been using it (or its various predecessors) for over two decades, so surely they have a lot to say about what works well and what needs to be fine-tuned for each particular team or person.
 Not to mention millions of developers using it outside Microsoft.